dreifadotapp/simple-serialisation/README.md

     - supporting non-java clients is harder
     - it makes changes to wire formats problematic  (see above)

-RSS makes a number of simplifying assumptions that minimise these problems.
+SIS makes a number of simplifying assumptions that minimise these problems.

 ### 1 - Restricted set of types

-With RSS serialisation, only the following types are supported:
+With SIS serialisation, only the following types are supported:

 * a restricted set of pre agreed scalars, currently
     - Int